+Night of the Senses

 Because God is drawing us into a communion that is beyond our natural powers of understanding, we must journey in faith.
 John of the Cross speaks of our senses being in darkness.
 This includes our imagination, memory and understanding, which rely upon our senses.

-In her book, The Science of the Cross (pages 25-28), Edith Stein points out the rich symbolism in John's describing the lack of pleasure in these sense faculties as a 'night'.
+Ideas from The Science of the Cross, pages 25-28

+Edith Stein points out the rich symbolism in John's describing the lack of pleasure in these sense faculties as a 'night'.

 On the one hand, night envelops us and all things; it threatens to swallow us up; what it hides is still there but is indistinct, invisible, without form; it impedes movement and paralyses our faculties; it induces fear; it condemns us to solitude and is a foretaste of death.

 On the other hand, night softens and smooths what is hard, sharp or crude; it reveals subtle features that are lost in daylight; it drowns out the noises of the day; it quietens the spirit, freed from the busyness of the day and gives deep and gentle repose.
 So it is with the mystic night of infused contemplation, which arises from within.

-Saint Augustine gives expression to a deep human experience: 'You have made us for yourself, O God, and our hearts are restless till they rest in you' (Confessions, 1,1).
-We are created for joy, for the joy of complete communion with God, a joy experienced in the depths of our being, and radiating out to our mind and heart, our feelings and all of our senses.
-We are made to enjoy life and to enjoy it to the full (John 10:10).
-However, as we have already observed, there are pleasures enjoyed by our senses, which do not flow from this profound centre of communion.
+There are pleasures enjoyed by our senses, which do not flow from this profound centre of communion.

 On the contrary they distract us from our deepest yearnings.
 Some pleasure comes from feelings that lack the purity and clarity that is there when our emotions are fully tuned to our deepest longings.
 Such pleasures are transitory.
 They fail to satisfy us because they distract us from our heart's deepest longings.

 We can find it hard to resist giving in to them and they can continue to attract us even when we are in communion with the One for whom our heart longs.
 This is partly for the pleasure, however superficial, which they give us and partly because they distract us from the pain that is part of growing and the demands of the inner journey and of the truth that such a journey reveals.

 There are many impurities in these desires, and until they are purified they are a distraction from, and an obstacle to, the communion with God to which grace is drawing us.
 Unpurified desires weary, disturb, darken and defile us 'like the tossing sea that cannot keep still; its waters toss up mire and mud, and there is no peace' (Isaiah 57:20-21).
 They afflict us and keep us bound.
-Jesus invites us: 'Come to me, all you that are weary and carrying heavy burdens and I will give you rest' (Matthew 11:28).